ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/38e82783-7fa8-47fe-a401-582c0b88f2c8)

-There is no point in storing `terraform` manifests for cloud infrastructure on github without tf.state, if tf.state storing nowhere, except the localhost.
-It is very bad practice and can cause dizasters for infrastruction.
-I will store it in timeweb s3  service.
-In real case better backup this s3 bucket.
+There is no point in storing `terraform` manifests for cloud infrastructure on GitHub without `tf.state` if `tf.state` is stored nowhere except on localhost.
+It is very bad practice and can cause disasters for the infrastructure.
+I will store it in Timeweb's S3 service.
+In a real case, it is better to back up this S3 bucket.

 ### Inplementation

-I will build hardware infrastructure in private network.
-There will be only two public server - our Coffee service.
+I will build the hardware infrastructure in a private network.
+There will be only two public servers—our Coffee service.

 Let's implement it in separated files: